Credit card: BankAmericard and Master Charge

-The early credit card industry in the United States was characterized by regional monopolies.
-Several landmark anti-trust court cases, including the 1978 Supreme Court case Marquette National Bank of Minneapolis v.
+In the US, the early credit card industry was characterized by regional monopolies.
+Several landmark antitrust court cases, including the 1978 Supreme Court case Marquette National Bank of Minneapolis v.
 First of Omaha Service Corp., led to substantial reforms that made the credit card industry more competitive.
-A 2024 study estimated that these competitive reforms resulted in substantial welfare gains, in particular for the poor.
+A 2024 study estimated that these competitive reforms resulted in significant gains for consumers, particularly the poor.

 Development outside North America

-The fragmented nature of the U.S. banking system regulation under the Glass–Steagall Act made credit cards an effective way for those who were travelling around the country to move their credit to places where they could not directly use their banking facilities.
-There are now countless variations on the basic concept of revolving credit for individuals (as issued by banks and honored by a network of financial institutions), including organization-branded credit cards, corporate-user credit cards and store cards.
-In 1966, Barclaycard in the United Kingdom launched the first credit card outside the United States.
+In 1966, the United Kingdom's Barclays Bank launched Barclaycard, the first credit card outside the United States.
+There are now countless variations on the basic concept of revolving credit for individuals—as issued by banks and honored by a network of financial institutions—including organization-branded credit cards, corporate-user credit cards, and store cards.

-Although credit cards reached very high adoption levels in the U.S., Canada, the U.K., Australia, and New Zealand during the latter 20th century, many cultures were more cash-oriented or developed alternative forms of cashless payments, such as Carte bleue or the Eurocard (Germany, France, Switzerland, and others).
-In these places, the adoption of credit cards was initially much slower.
-Due to strict regulations regarding bank overdrafts, some countries, France in particular, were much quicker to develop and adopt chip-based credit cards which are seen as major anti-fraud credit devices.
+During the late 20th century, credit cards reached very high adoption levels in several countries: the United States, Canada, the United Kingdom, Australia, and New Zealand.
+However, many cultures were more cash-oriented or developed alternative forms of cashless payment, such as Carte Bleue or the Eurocard (in Germany, France, Switzerland, and other countries).
+In these places, adoption of credit cards was initially much slower.
+Due to strict regulations on bank overdrafts, some countries were much quicker to develop and adopt chip-based credit cards, which are regarded as major anti-fraud credit devices.

 Debit cards, online banking, ATMs, mobile banking, and installment plans are used more widely than credit cards in some countries.
-It took until the 1990s to reach anything like the percentage market penetration levels achieved in the U.S., Canada, and U.K. In some countries, acceptance still remains low as the use of a credit card system depends on the banking system of each country; while in others, a country sometimes had to develop its own credit card network, e.g. U.K.'s Barclaycard and Australia's Bankcard.
-Japan remains a very cash-oriented society, with credit card adoption being limited mainly to the largest of merchants; although stored value cards (such as telephone cards) are used as alternative currencies, the trend is toward RFID-based systems inside cards, cellphones, and other objects.
+Global credit card usage did not catch up to levels in the United States, Canada, and the United Kingdom until the 1990s.
+Because of differences between national banking systems, credit card usage is still low in some areas.
+For example, Japan is still a cash-oriented society, with credit card adoption limited mainly to the largest merchants.